confluentinc/event-streaming-patterns/docs/infiite-retention-event-stream.md

-# Pattern Name
-Infinite Retention Event Stream
+# Infinite Retention Event Stream

 ## Problem
 How can an operator ensure that events in a stream are retained forever?